ks379294/cse15l-lab-reports/lab5.md

 Hi,
 I'm running into an error on my file.
 I wrote the implmentation of `CarAssignment.java` and assigned each `passenger` a `driver`.
 But when I ran `bash test.sh` `<enter>`, the terminal gave me the error `java.lang.UnsupportedOperationException`.
 I'm not sure what could have triggered this error.
 I think it could be the changes to `drivers` but I'm not sure.
 I attached pictures of the error message and my implementation of `CarAssignment.java`.
 My guess at the bug is that the `remove` method could be part of the problem, but I don't know why.
 I just see that it's mentioned in the error statement.
+Maybe the failure-inducing input is that it was given a `String` `List` and this caused the method to crash?

 ### The post from the student with a screenshot showing a symptom:
 ![car_assignment.png](car_assignment.png)